Gaura (festival): Ashtami/Athebali/Gaurashtami

 The next day of Ashtami (eighth day according to lunar calendar, also known as Athebali and Gaurashtami) is the most important day of festival.
-On this day, the women gather at a place know as Gaura khalo and fast and sing prayers dedicated to Gauri and Maheshwar.
+On this day, the women gather at a place known as Gaura khalo and fast and sing prayers dedicated to Gauri and Maheshwar.
 In the afternoon, married women who had soak Biruda and completed the rituals, offer blessings to their relatives for good health and prosperity.

-An idol of lord Shiva is made using stones or wood.
-The wedding ceremony of goddess Gaura and lord Shiva is performed using those idols.
+An idol of Shiva is made using stones or wood.
+The wedding ceremony of goddess Gaura and Shiva is performed using those idols.
 The women carry the idols on their head and dance singing folk religious songs.
 The soaked biruda is offered as prasada to people on this day.
 The idol are then dispersed on the nearest river after five to eleven days and the festival concludes.

 The deuda dance is major part of this festival in which participants hold hands and form a circle as they stepped to traditional music.
 Apart from the many ceremonies that happen during this festival, it is the occasion for married women to put on the sacred thread.